Erdoğan sets out EU dream in Ankara palace

 Erdoğan's speech came after the US and EU recently imposed sanctions over his purchase of a Russian air-defence system and his gas-drilling in Cypriot waters.

-He had also clashed with Greece over maritime claims and with France, by sending troops to Libya and by verbally attacking the French leader over Mohammed cartoons.
+He has also clashed with Greece over maritime claims and with France, by sending troops to Libya and by verbally attacking the French leader over Mohammed cartoons.

-All that, coupled with Erdoğan's abysmal human rights record in Turkey, has led to a nadir in relations between the Western allies.
+All that, coupled with Erdoğan's abysmal human rights record inside Turkey, has led to a nadir in relations between the Western allies.

 And Erdoğan, for all his talk of rapprochement, also set out a laundry list of EU wishes at Tuesday's talks.